|

 processing textile materials in the plants in Killingly.*

-Shortly after its creation, local residents began building
+after its creation, local residents began building summer

 its spectacular tree-lined views, swimming in the cool reservoir,